Should you rebalance your portfolio in retirement?| Updated: |

 (Disclosure: Some of the links below may be affiliate links)

-Rebalancing is the fact of selling the shares that have overperformed and then buy the stocks that underperformed.
+Rebalancing is the fact of selling the shares that have overperformed and then buying the stocks that underperformed.
 The idea is to keep your portfolio allocation to the same level.

 People disagree on whether you should rebalance in retirement or not.
 People do not even agree on that during the accumulation phase.
 So we will cover this subject as well.

 And since I now have a lot of data about the stock market, I figured it would be great to use.
 So, I am also going to simulate whether it has historically been better to rebalance or not.

-The data on this article is based on more than 3.2 million simulations of withdrawal rates!
+The data in this article is based on more than 3.2 million simulations of withdrawal rates!
 So, without further ado, let’s delve into rebalancing!

 Rebalance a portfolio

 When you choose your investment portfolio, you decide on a particular allocation to each of the instruments in your portfolio.
 For instance, you could have 40% of bonds and 60% of stocks.
-It is a popular portfolio for the United States.
+It is a popular portfolio in the United States.

 But, during a bull market, the stocks will probably outperform the bonds.
 So, after one year, your effective allocation may become 65% of stocks instead of 60%.